 REGISTER TO VOTE ONLINE

-You can request an early vote by mail ballot for an election.
+You can request an early vote by mail ballot.